GilianPonte/likelihood_based_privacy_attack/README.md

 $\hat{\varepsilon} =\max \left(\log \left(\frac{1-(1/N)-\text{FPR}}{\text{FNR}}\right), \log \left(\frac{1-(1/N)-\text{FNR}}{\text{FPR}}\right)\right),$

-where; $N$ is the sample size; FPR is the false positive rate (or probability of membership given non-membership of the training data); FNR is the false negative rate (or probability of membership given non-membership of the training data).
+where; _N_ is the sample size; _FPR_ is the false positive rate (or probability of membership given non-membership of the training data); _FNR_ is the false negative rate (or probability of membership given non-membership of the training data).

 ## Likelihood-based privacy attack code
 We provide a function that replicates our privacy attack in likelihood_privacy_attack.py.
 This function requires the following parameters: